mbali17/learnwebdevelopement/README.md

 # learnwebdevelopement
 This repo is used to collate all the materials built while learning web development.

-htmlcssandjsintroduction folder consists of three folders
+webtechnologies folder consists of three folders

     HTML:Introduction to all the HTML elements
     CSS : Introduction to CSS regards to various styling elements like fonts,transition,float etc